Emilio De Bono: Fascist support

-In the early 1920s, De Bono helped organize the National Fascist Party.
-In 1922, as one of the four Quadrumvirs, he organized and staged the March on Rome.
+In the early 1920s, De Bono helped organise the National Fascist Party.
+In 1922, as one of the four Quadrumvirs, he organised and staged the March on Rome.
 The event signalled the start of the fascist regime in Italy.

 After the march, De Bono served as Chief of Police and Commander of the Fascist Militia.

 In 1925, De Bono was tried for his role in the 1924 death of the leftist politician Giacomo Matteotti.
 De Bono refused to implicate his superiors and was unexpectedly acquitted in 1925.
 Later that year, De Bono was appointed governor of Tripolitania, in Libya.
 De Bono was one of the key figures behind Italy's anti-partisan policies in Libya, such as poison gas and concentration camps, which resulted in the deaths of tens of thousands of civilians and have been described as genocidal.

 In 1929, De Bono was appointed Minister of Colonial Affairs, also referred to as the Minister of Colonies.
 In 1932, King Victor Emmanuel III and De Bono visited Eritrea.